Themistocles: Family

-Themistocles left three sons by Archippe, daughter to Lysander of Alopece: Archeptolis, Polyeuctus, and Cleophantus.
-Plato the philosopher mentions Cleophantus as a most excellent horseman, but otherwise insignificant person.
-And Themistocles had two sons older than these three, Neocles and Diocles.
+Themistocles left three sons born of Archippe, the daughter of Lysander of Alopece: Archeptolis, Polyeuctus, and Cleophantus.
+He also had two sons older than these three, Neocles and Diocles.
 Neocles died when he was young, bitten by a horse, and Diocles was adopted by his grandfather, Lysander.
-Themistocles had many daughters: Mnesiptolema, the product of his second marriage, married her step-brother Archeptolis and became priestess of Cybele; Italia was married to Panthoides of Chios; and Sybaris to Nicomedes the Athenian.
+Plato's Meno mentions Cleophantus as a most excellent horseman, but no equal to his father in deeds or virtue.
+Themistocles also had many daughters: Mnesiptolema, the product of his second marriage, married her step-brother Archeptolis and became priestess of Cybele; Italia was married to Panthoides of Chios; and Sybaris to Nicomedes the Athenian.
 After Themistocles died, his nephew Phrasicles went to Magnesia and married another daughter, Nicomache (with her brothers' consent).
 Phrasicles then took charge of her sister Asia, the youngest of all ten children.